Philip C. Jessup International Law Moot Court Competition: Moot format

-In Washington D.C., teams compete in four preliminary rounds, with the top 32 teams advancing to the knockout stages (round of 32, octo-final, quarter-final, semi-Final, and final); this number changed to 40 from 2020 onwards, with the top 24 advancing to the round of 32 directly and the next 16 teams participating in a run-off.
+In the international rounds, teams compete in four preliminary rounds, with the top 48 teams advancing to the knockout stages, with the top 16 teams receiving a bye to the Round of 32.
 Each oral round and memorial is usually evaluated by a panel of three judges, and memorials are re-assessed for knockout and award purposes.
-Judges for most of the rounds in Washington, D.C. are usually practicing lawyers or academics, while notable academics and international judges are usually invited to judge the Semi-Final and Final round matches.
+Judges for most of the rounds are usually practicing lawyers or academics, while notable academics and international judges are usually invited to judge the Semi-Final and Final round matches.

 The Covid-19 pandemic led to the cancellation of the oral rounds for the first time.
 For the 2021 edition, the oral rounds went fully online using the Yaatly platform, and all teams were allowed to participate regardless of the outcome of any national or regional round, and teams could moot seated.
 The top 168 out of 548 teams from the first four preliminary matches proceeded to compete in four additional advanced rounds, from which the top 48 teams competed in the knockout stages, with the top 16 seeds receiving a bye to the round of 32.
 In a departure from past practice, the choice of side was determined by the organisers rather than the higher-ranked team.
-The international rounds of the 2022 edition remained fully online, but with a reversion of the knockout format.
-The 2023 edition of the international rounds will see a return to the in-person format.
+The 2023 edition of the international rounds saw a return to the in-person format.